Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality: Conclusion

 \section{Conclusion}

-This paper proposed a Lagrangian duality-based method for joint link matching and traffic routing in satellite mega-constellations.
-The method applied the Lagrangian dual relaxation on per link rate limit constraints and decomposes the joint problem into easily solvable subproblems.
-Simulations shown our method outperforms baseline methods in terms of network throughput in the constellation, which is achieved by optimizing the Lagrange multipliers iteratively to indicate the link's importance in connectivity as well as its rate congestion level, leading to better LISL matching and flow routing decisions.
-It has also shown that the method can be practically computable given the NP-hardness of the original problem, while the computing time increases for larger constellations.
-Research could be done to improve the computing efficiency, e.g., by learning to predict the Lagrange multipliers directly without iterations.
-The observation on the LCT configurations' impact on the whole constellation suggests optimizing the LCT design to maximize the network profit.
-Moreover, LISLs' acquisition and tracking processes can be investigated for their influence on the constellation throughput.
+This paper presents a Lagrangian duality-based method for joint link matching and traffic routing in satellite mega-constellations.
+The method applies Lagrangian dual relaxation to the per-link rate constraints and decomposes the joint problem into efficiently solvable subproblems.
+Simulations show that our method outperforms the baseline methods in network throughput by iteratively adjusting the Lagrange multipliers to capture both connectivity importance and link congestion, thereby improving LISL matching and flow routing decisions.
+The results also show that the method is practically computable for this mixed-integer formulation, while the associated fixed-snapshot abstract decision problem is NP-hard and the computing time increases for larger constellations.
+Further research could improve the computational efficiency, e.g., by using a proper learning algorithm that integrates the dual optimization into training to predict the Lagrange multipliers directly without iterations \cite{gu2026deepladu}.
+The observation on the impact of LCT configurations on the whole constellation suggests optimizing the LCT design to maximize the network profit.
+The ATP-time sensitivity evaluation further shows that non-zero acquisition time can substantially reduce realized throughput when per-snapshot topologies change rapidly.
+A full ATP-aware temporal optimizer that jointly balances instantaneous throughput and link persistence is therefore an important future direction.

-\section{Appendix: Proof of Lemma \ref{lemma:optimal_dual_variable_bounded}}
+\section{Appendix: Proof of Lemma~\ref{lemma:optimal_dual_variable_bounded}}